kiwitcms/Kiwi/docs/source/import-export/index.rst

     Please be a good open source citizen and share your import/export scripts with the rest of the Kiwi TCMS community.
 You are welcome to do so by opening a pull request at https://github.com/kiwitcms/api-scripts.

+Alternatively you can develop your customized import/export as a web application and distribute it to your users as a Kiwi TCMS plugin.